Student Activists’ Lifelong Commitment to Service and Justice

 As a student, Robert Loevinger was centrally involved in the first efforts to integrate student housing.
 He served on the All-University Council Committee on Negro Discrimination, which recommended the integration of University dormitories in 1935.
 He was involved in many left- wing political groups on campus, and Chase branded him a “campus agitator, Marxist, Jew.”
 He graduated from the University of Minnesota in 1937.

-During World War II, he worked at the University of California on the Manhattan Project, the government’s effort to develop a nuclear weapon.
+During World War II, he worked as a graduate student at the University of California on the Manhattan Project, the government’s effort to develop a nuclear weapon.
 He became a medical physicist after completing his degree there, and later joined scientific organizations that promoted the peaceful use of nuclear technology.
 He served as the Chief of the National Institute of Standards and Technology’s dosimetry section, where he greatly advanced the use of x-ray measurements in radiation treatments for cancer patients, making it reliable for cancer patients.
 He received many awards for his work.

 Norman P. Lyght